1. Friends (NBC, Jan. 28, 1996)

 (Baltimore Ravens beat the New York Giants 84.3 million viewers)

 In the summer of 2000, Survivor had been a shockingly huge hit and changed television as we know it: The networks’ reality era began.
 The finale of Season 1, during which villain Richard Hatch won the $1 million prize, had brought in more than 50 million viewers on an August night.
 So CBS decided to premiere its second season after television's biggest platform.
 The Ravens slaughtered the Giants, but the crappy game didn’t affect Survivor’s ratings.
 It ended up being the most popular show of the season.
-(This Survivor season has the distinction, dubious or wonderful, depending on your bent, of introducing the world to Elisabeth Hasselbeck, née Filarski, the right-wing View co-host.
+(This Survivor season has the distinction, dubious or wonderful, depending on your bent, of introducing the world to Elisabeth Hasselbeck, née Filarski, the right-wing ex-View co-host, now on Fox & Friends.
 She came in fourth.)

 3. Undercover Boss (CBS, Feb.
 7, 2010)